This article will help you read and understand your pathology report for squamous carcinoma in situ of the larynx.

 The larynx is divided into three sections from top to bottom and each section is made up of smaller parts.
 Most pathology reports will describe the sections or parts of the larynx examined.

 Subglottis– The subglottis is the third and last section of the larynx.
-It has no smaller parts.
+It is not further divided into parts.

 The inner surface of the larynx is lined by cells called squamous cells.
 These cells form a barrier on the surface of the larynx called the epithelium.
 The tissue below the epithelium is called stroma.